Serve to Learn Frequently Asked Questions

 Where will I stay for the duration of the trip?

-Your hosts will provide you with the cleanest facilities available to them.
-The sites where you will be staying have clean toilets, showers, beds, fans, a washing machine and a fridge.
-Your rooms will be clean upon your arrival, but volunteers are expected to keep their rooms clean throughout their stay.
-At schools, bathrooms are available, but their level of sanitation is not known.
+Your hosts are committed to offering the cleanest facilities available to them.
+The accommodation provided will include clean toilets, showers, beds, fans, a washing machine, and a fridge.
+Your rooms will be clean upon your arrival, with the expectation that volunteers will keep their rooms clean throughout their stay.
+While bathrooms are available at the classroom sites, their level of sanitation may vary.
 Your hosts will do their best to accommodate your specific needs.
 Wet wipes and hand sanitizers are recommended to be kept handy.

 Will there be WIFI available at my host site?